Useful Things You Can Do With Citrus Peels

 - To give an original touch to ice cubes: add fresh citrus zest to the water in the ice tray

 - You can sugar coat the entire peel or just pieces of it by boiling them with sugar as if you were making a syrup.
 Dip them in sugar and bake them.

-To make a syrup: boil the peel with honey or sugar until half is gone.
-Keep this syrup in the refrigerator and use it in the kitchen for a syrup for children and adults to raise defenses and prevent diseases caused by viruses and bacteria.
+To make a syrup: boil the peel with honey or sugar until half of the liquid is gone.
+Keep this syrup in the refrigerator and use it in the kitchen as a syrup for children and adults to increase their defenses and prevent diseases caused by viruses and bacteria.

-Thanks to its content of vitamins and minerals, citruses help you clean your skin and also improve its texture, preventing flaccidity, hydrating it, and preventing the appearance of wrinkles because they improve cellular regeneration and contribute to the creation of collagen.
+Thanks to its content of vitamins and minerals, citrus peels can help you clean your skin and also improve its texture, preventing flaccidity, hydrating, and preventing the appearance of wrinkles.
+This is because they improve cellular regeneration and contribute to the production of collagen.

 - Deodorant: If you blend citrus peels, the juice that you get can be used as a very effective natural deodorant with no harmful substances.
 You should keep it in the fridge for a few days or freeze it and use it little by little.